Quetzaltenango, or commonly known as Xela, is the second-largest city in Guatemala after Guatemala City, and yet, it rarely gets any tourism.

 That is because on day 2 of the Tajumulco trek, you wake up in the morning to see the sunrise over the highest mountain in Central America.
 The panoramic view of Guatemala on Tajumulco is not something you will forget for a long time.

-The hike itself is not so difficult but altitude sickness becomes a problem at such high elevation!
+The hike itself is not so difficult but altitude sickness becomes a problem at such high elevations!

-Hike Volcano Santa Maria And See Volcano Santiaguito Erupt!
+2. Hike Volcano Santa Maria and See Volcano Santiaguito Erupt!

 Volcano Santa Maria is an active stratovolcano located about an hour away from Xela.
 Its last eruption was in 1902 and now it is being monitored carefully.